Keep Up With McLean!

 “We immediately responded by providing priority access to all of our existing programs.
 We then created the six components of LEADER: inpatient care and detox enhanced by the LEADER consultation team, gender-specific residential and partial hospital care, outpatient trauma services, and a variety of late-day and weekend support groups for uniformed personnel only,” noted McLean’s Chief Medical Officer Joseph Gold, MD, who has overseen the creation of LEADER across multiple clinical divisions.

-According to Gold, in the year since launching the program, many LEADER patients have required an initial inpatient stay, most often for acute mental health and life crises, or for substance abuse detox.
+According to Gold, in the year since launching the program, many LEADER patients have required an initial inpatient stay, most often for acute mental health and life crises, or for substance addiction detox.

 For patients who do not need an inpatient level of care, the LEADER program has two residential components.